It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Anime and Manga

-- Also in Dragon Ball Z, when the Saiyans land their space pods.
+- In Dragon Ball Z, when the Saiyans land their space pods.
 Raditz's makes quite a crater, and Nappa and Vegeta's actually destroy buildings before leaving their mark on the Earth.
 And that's not to mention what happens during the fights that the characters get into.

 - The series also features Ground Shattering Takeoffs - As the characters get stronger, the Chunky Updraft climbs to ridiculous levels, usually culminating in a violent explosion just as a character launches into flight.

-- Major Kusanagi, a full-body cyborg, does it both in the Stand Alone Complex and the movie version of Ghost in the Shell.
+- Major Kusanagi, a full-body cyborg, does it both in Ghost in the Shell: Stand Alone Complex and the original anime.
 The series tends to be inconsistent on this part, however, as she rarely leaves markings when starting her leaps and is on one occasion capable of doing huge leaps on the roof of an antique wooden building without any of the old lumber giving way during take-off or landing.